kyma-project/control-plane/docs/kyma-environment-broker/03-06-runtime-overrides.md

   global.disableLegacyConnectivity: "true"
 ```

-- ConfigMap global overrides for the `subaccount` ID and versions `1.16.0`:
+- ConfigMap with global overrides for the subaccount ID and version `1.16.0`:
 ```yaml
 apiVersion: v1
 kind: ConfigMap